organix/crlf/JSON.md

 ## JSON Value Objects

 Each abstract JSON value can be viewed as an object, with properties and methods.
-However, properties can only be JSON values, and methods may only return JSON value (and not mutate an objects).
-Properties are indistinguishable from methods with no arguments.
-Arguments may be provided as an _array_ of values.
+However, properties can only be JSON values, and methods may only return a JSON value (and not mutate any objects).
+Methods with no arguments are indistinguishable from properties.
+Arguments may be provided either as an _array_ of values, or a parameter _object_.

 ### Value methods